rickqinj/JavaCodingChallenge/src/main/java/com/magicphi/javacodingchallenge/uniqueword/README.md

 "earhart"  --> true
 "damply"   --> false  //Not unique, same as "donkey" "deanery"  --> true
-"macle"    --> false  //Not unique, same as "moose" "madame"   --> true
+"mache"    --> false  //Not unique, same as "moose" "madame"   --> true
 "scan"     --> false  //Not unique, same as "swan" "salon"    --> true